Nirmini/Nova/SETUP.md

 ### For Statuspage integration, you need an API key.
 You get this by clicking your account icon when logged in, then clicking API Keys.
 After this, just set up your page using the Page ID in page settings and the component IDs in the edit menu for the components.

 ## Additional setups
-### If you do not wish to use additional services, then simply either keep the API key blank in the `.env` file or remove it and the command/module that uses it.
+### If you do not wish to use additional services, then simply either keep the API key blank in the `.env` file and/or disable the module/command is the bot's operator settings.
 ---
 # 3. Running Nova
 ### So it's finally set up.
 What now?